You have just opened your new batch of shaving cream. It looks and smells great, but you wonder if the shaving cream will go bad.

 Why does shaving cream need preservatives?

-The main purpose of preservatives in your shaving cream is to stop bacteria and mold from growing in your shaving cream.
+The main purpose of preservatives in your shaving cream is to stop bacteria and mold from growing in shaving cream.
 Also, they maintain the fresh, white color of the cream.

 Yet, the preservatives don’t last forever.
 Each one has a distinct shelf life.
 Once the effectiveness of the preservative is reduced, then you will find that your shaving foam is in trouble.